bcgov/naad-connector/README.md

 **Note:** You may need to use Firefox or Safari to access this as Chrome may block this address due to it not using https.

 ---

+#### Gitignored Folders
+##### secrets
+- this folder is to capture the vault secrets
+- to test a vault secret, simply add the sescret as a file identical to the secret name, and add your secret into the file.
+- example `secrets/DESTINATION_PASSWORD`

+##### logs
+- this folder captures the logs

 ### Remote Deployment